profandyfield/discovr/README.md

 of gray), Fear of the Dark (shit album), The Book of Souls (would basically be 8 shades of black).

+There is also a colourblind-friendly colour pallette from

 The following palettes exist.

 -   `amolad_pal()`: Colour palette (8 colour) based on Iron Maiden’s [A